operating-systems concurrency

 Wait (P)

-add this process to S.queue;
+add this process to S->queue;

 Signal (V)

-remove a process P from S.queue;
+remove process P from S->queue;

-Atomicity of Operations
+Atomicity

 Types